siddharth23ux/System_health_monitor_and_alert/README.md

 Deployment

 To deploy this API on Render or another cloud provider, ensure Java 17+ is used and update the Dockerfile accordingly.

+WORKED ON SPRINGBOOT DURING WORK EXPERIENCE, USED CHATGPT TO GET THE IMPLEMENTATION HELP.